The Diary of Mr. Poynter

 "The Diary of Mr. Poynter" is a ghost story by the English writer M. R. James, first published in A Thin Ghost and Others in 1919.
 It concerns a diary from the early eighteenth century which contains a strange, seemingly cursed, pattern.
-The story has been adapted into other media, including a 1963 radio play by the BBC Home Service and a 1980 episode of the television series Spine Chillers.
+The story has been adapted into other media, including a 1963 radio play by the BBC Home Service, a 1980 episode of the television series Spine Chillers, and a 2017 comic book.

 Plot summary

 The story opens in the spring with Mr. James Denton, a Fellow of the Society of Antiquaries of London, visiting a book sale in London, where he has been purchasing furnishings for his newly-built home, Rendcomb Manor in Warwick.
 While looking for works about Warwickshire, Denton meets a friend, who notes a Warwickshire diary is up for auction.
 Denton successfully bids for the diary, which dates from 1710 and is authored by Mr. William Poynter, then then-Squire of Acrington.
 Picking up a volume of the diary to examine it, Denton's aunt finds a piece of fabric with an unusual pattern pinned to a page.
 Miss Denton is fascinated by the pattern, which is reminiscent of hair.
 Denton undertakes to arrange to have the pattern copied to make chintz curtains for the manor.

 The work is carried out by a firm in Bermondsey; Mr. Cattell, an employee of the firm, remarks that the man who cut the block took a dislike to the pattern, "as if the man scented something almost Hevil[sic] in the design."
 The new curtains are finally completed in October.
 Denton is initially pleased with the curtains, which are installed in his bedroom.
 The following morning, he complains about the pattern having been joined up at the top of the curtain, saying "there was an effect as if some one kept peeping out between the curtains in one place or another, where there was no edge".
 Denton notes that the curtains swayed and rustled throughout the night, though his aunt remarks that she thought the night was still.
 That night, while dozing in his bedroom armchair, Denton feels hair beneath his hand, which initially he assumes to be his pet spaniel.
 Looking over the arm of the chair, Denton sees a menacing human-shaped figure rising; the figure has no discernible face, only hair.
 As Denton flees his bedroom, he feels "a soft ineffectual tearing at his back which, all the same, seemed to be growing in power".